 Increased Risk of Cardiovascular Disease

 Women’s risk of developing cardiovascular disease increases by a factor of two to three when they reach menopause.
 Researchers believe the decline in estrogen is partially to blame but it does not explain the entirety of the problem.
 Most doctors do not recommend hormone therapy for reducing the risk of heart disease and stroke.

 Women’s skin becomes drier and thinner during menopause, especially in the areas around the vagina and the urinary tract.
 Menopausal women’s hair also changes, becoming more brittle and dry, often resulting in hair loss.

 Frequent Urinary Tract Infections

 Many women have more frequent urinary tract infections during and after menopause.
 These cause unpleasant burning sensations and a persistent need for frequent urination.
+Unfortunately, women who suffer from incontinence have more issues during UTIs because the frequent urination urge often leaves them with unwanted leaks.
+Therefore, doctors prescribe using incontinence pads for adults in such situations.
+It keeps them at ease, knowing that no leaks will happen; thus, they are safe.
 In some cases, women may need antibiotics to treat their infections.

 The Bottom Line

 Menopause refers to the cessation of menses or periods, but that’s not the only physical change women undergo during this time of their lives.
 Decreasing estrogen and progestin levels also cause many other physical and emotional changes.
 Most are short-lived but some continue to be a problem for the rest of women’s lives.